 -

-A Red Bank man has been charged in connection with a shots-fired investigation in Rumson on Monday afternoon, Monmouth County Prosecutor Raymond S. Santiago announced on Wednesday
+A female Long Branch resident has been charged in connection with the death of a male pedestrian occurring in the same town earlier this month, Monmouth County Prosecutor Raymond S. Santiago announced on Saturday.

 -